C. J. Smith (soccer): Club career

 In 2016, he returned to ProStars FC and played in League1 Ontario.
 After facing Toronto FC III during a league match, he was invited to train with the Toronto FC Academy.

 In 2017, he played for Master's FA in League1 Ontario.

 In 2018 and 2019, he played with the Colorado Pride Switchbacks U23 in USL League Two.
 He scored his first goals on May 26, 2018, netting a brace against Albuquerque Sol FC, which earned him PDL Western Conference Team of the Week honours.

 In 2021, he played for Port City FC in the National Premier Soccer League.
 He scored his first goal on May 27 against Jacksonville Armada U-23.
 He scored a brace on June 5 against Florida Roots FC.

 In March 2022, Smith signed a professional contract with Canadian Premier League club HFX Wanderers FC, immediately being sent on an intra-league loan to FC Edmonton.
 He scored his first goal on September 10 against York United FC.

+In 2023, he began the season playing with Vaughan Azzurri in League1 Ontario, before switching to the Simcoe County Rovers.